Jon Vickers: Recordings

-Among Vickers' most central recordings were those of Florestan in Beethoven's Fidelio released in 1962 conducted by Otto Klemperer with the Philharmonia Orchestra and also of Fidelio later in 1971 with Herbert von Karajan conducting the Berlin Philharmonic Orchestra.
-In the Wagner repertoire, Siegmund in Richard Wagner's Die Walküre in 1961 with conductor Erich Leinsdorf and the London Symphony Orchestra, also Die Walküre later in 1966 with Karajan and the Berlin Philharmonic Orchestra, and Tristan in Tristan und Isolde in 1971-1972, also with Karajan and the Berlin Philharmonic Orchestra.
-Vickers' most critically acclaimed performance of Parsifal in Wagner's Parsifal was from the Bayreuth Festival in 1964 conducted by Hans Knappertsbusch, which was the great conductor's final performance.
+Among Vickers's celebrated recordings are the 1962 Fidelio conducted by Otto Klemperer with the Philharmonia Orchestra and the 1971 version with the Berlin Philharmonic under Karajan..
+His studio recordings of Wagner roles are Die Walküre in 1961 with conductor Erich Leinsdorf and the London Symphony Orchestra and in 1966 with Karajan and the Berlin Philharmonic, and Tristan und Isolde in 1971-1972, again with Karajan and the Berlin Philharmonic.
+Vickers' most critically acclaimed extant performance of Parsifal is from the Bayreuth Festival in 1964 under Knappertsbusch, which was the great conductor's final performance.

-The role of Énée (Aeneas) in Hector Berlioz' Les Troyens with Sir Colin Davis conducting the Royal Opera House Orchestra in 1969 was highly regarded.
-Also, there was a legendary and controversial 1959 recording of Handel's Messiah with Sir Thomas Beecham.
-Vickers' later roles included highly acclaimed recordings of Benjamin Britten's Peter Grimes conducted by Sir Colin Davis with the orchestra of the Royal Opera House, Covent Garden and of Verdi's Otello conducted by Karajan with the Berlin Philharmonic Orchestra.
+His recording of Énée in Les Troyens with Sir Colin Davis conducting the Royal Opera House Orchestra in 1969 was highly regarded.
+Also, there was a legendary and controversial 1959 recording of Messiah with Sir Thomas Beecham.
+Vickers' later albums included highly acclaimed renditions of Peter Grimes conducted by Sir Colin Davis with the orchestra of the Royal Opera House, Covent Garden and of Otello conducted by Karajan with the Berlin Philharmonic.